-The public rationale for VICP and CICP liability immunities for producers who manufacture and clinicians who administer bioagents labeled as "vaccines" was that pharmaceutical manufacturers would hesitate to develop, produce and distribute such products if they faced legal liability for chronic diseases, injuries and deaths caused by use of the products in living human beings.
+The public rationale for VICP and CICP liability immunities for producers who manufacture and clinicians who administer regulation-exempt biochemical products was that manufacturers and clinicians would hesitate to develop, produce, distribute and use such products if they faced legal liability for chronic diseases, injuries and deaths caused by the products.

-Oversight functions written into the National Vaccine Program law purported to establish safety and efficacy protections for consumers (American children and their parents) through regulations governing clinical trials; data reporting; manufacturing processes; factory inspection; product testing and labelling throughout the supply chain prior to distribution through interstate commerce; dispensing; informed consent at point of injection; and adverse event monitoring, coupled with recall power for advisory committees, after injection.
+Oversight functions written into the National Vaccine Program law purported to establish safety and efficacy protections for product recipients through regulations governing clinical trials; data reporting; manufacturing processes; factory inspection; product testing and labeling throughout the supply chain prior to distribution through interstate commerce; dispensing; informed consent at point of injection; and adverse event monitoring, coupled with recall power for advisory committees, after injection.

-Through the pioneering work of the Informed Consent Action Network (ICAN) and Children's Health Defense (CHD), culminating in a July 9, 2018 stipulation, Americans have learned that those oversight functions have never been performed by US Government officials, and none of the currently-available "vaccines" produced by or for American pharmaceutical companies and administered to children and adults in the United States and around the world, can be conclusively demonstrated to be safe or effective.
-It is now more widely understood that federally-directed production and use of the toxic bioagents known as "vaccines" to injure, sicken and kill Americans, and provide liability exemption for sponsors, pharmaceutical manufacturers and vaccinators, has been domestic and international policy and practice since 1986.
+The pioneering work of the Informed Consent Action Network (ICAN) and Children's Health Defense (CHD), culminating in a July 9, 2018 stipulation,10 confirmed that such oversight functions have never been performed by US Government officials, and none of the currently-available "vaccines" produced by or for American pharmaceutical companies and administered to infants, children and adults in the United States and worldwide, have been demonstrated to be safe or effective.
+It is now more widely understood that federally-directed production and use of regulation-exempt biochemical products known as "vaccines" to injure, sicken and kill Americans, and provide liability exemption for sponsors, pharmaceutical manufacturers and "vaccinators," has been domestic and international policy and practice since at least 1986.

-Key provisions of National Vaccine Program as of December 2022.
-Key provisions of National Vaccine Injury Compensation Program as of December 2022.
+Key provisions of National Vaccine Program as of December 2022.11 Key provisions of National Vaccine Injury Compensation Program as of December 2022.12

-1997 - Emergency Use Authorization Program
+1997-1998 - Emergency Use Authorization Program and Strategic National Stockpile Program

-Food and Drug Administration drug safety regulation, clinical trial standards, and clinical trials and human subjects protection (informed consent) have been corrupted under Public Health Emergency conditions, primarily through 21 USC 360bbb, Expanded access to unapproved therapies and diagnostics, adopted in 1997 and amended and expanded thereafter.
+Food and Drug Administration drug safety regulation, clinical trial standards, and protection of human subjects (informed consent) have been corrupted under public health emergency conditions, primarily through 21 USC 360bbb, Expanded access to unapproved therapies and diagnostics, adopted in 1997 and amended and expanded thereafter.

-The 2004 Project Bioshield Act amendments codified at 21 USC 360bbb-3, Authorization for medical products for use in emergencies, commonly known as the Emergency Use Authorization (EUA) program, represent the key expansion that apparently enabled the Covid-19 "vaccine" bioagent attack on the American people.
+The 2004 Project Bioshield Act amendments codified at 21 USC 360bbb-3, Authorization for medical products for use in emergencies, commonly known as the Emergency Use Authorization (EUA) program, represent the key expansion that enabled the worldwide deployment of regulation-exempt biochemical products nationwide and worldwide, by rendered standard informed consent and drug safety regulations legally inapplicable.

-As summarized below under the "Case Study" heading, the EUA Program appears to have authorized the HHS Secretary, at his or her sole discretion, to knowingly and deliberately suspend ordinary federal drug safety regulation for the duration of any "public health emergency" as determined and extended by the HHS Secretary at his or her sole discretion, including but not limited to:
+As summarized below under the "Case Study" heading, the EUA Program authorized the HHS Secretary, at his or her sole discretion, to knowingly, deliberately suspend federal drug safety regulation13 for the duration of any public health emergency as determined and extended by the HHS Secretary at his or her sole discretion, including but not limited to:

 - non-clinical, pre-clinical and clinical trial standards

 - data collection

 - regulatory review procedures

 - raw material, manufacturing process and product testing standards

-- product labeling and serialization
+- product adulteration, labeling and serialization standards

 - product distribution and storage standards

 - advertising and marketing standards

 - physician prescription requirements

-- product dispensing
+- product dispensing standards

 - informed consent obligations on investigators and rights for individual human recipients;

 - adverse effect monitoring and reporting

 - product safety enforcement and recall provisions